divyanshyadav/leetcode-stats/README.md

 # leetcode-stats
 - Tells average time taken to solve questions according to difficulties.
-- Tells which questions taken more than 1 hour to solve.
+- Tells which questions have taken more than 1 hour to solve.

 ## Tech Stack
 - React (server side rendering)